 For removal of firmly-bound asbestos, the persons involved with removal should wear disposable personal protective equipment (PPE).
 The material should be double wrapped with thick plastic bags of at least 0.2mm and labelled as asbestos.
 You can then dispose of the material along with the breathing apparatus and protective clothing at an appropriate waste treatment centre.

 Although it is possible for you to remove asbestos without a license, it is recommended to seek professional help from a qualified asbestos removal firm.
-Asbestos Removals Australia is a Queensland based company who have a team of licensed professionals who can remove the asbestos from your home or place of work quickly and efficiently.
+Asbestos Removals Australia is a Queensland based company located near Toowoomba and the Sunshine Coast, with a team of licensed professionals who can remove the asbestos from your home or place of work quickly and efficiently.

 For more advice on removing asbestos or to organise an inspection, contact Asbestos Removals Australia today.